 Isolation: the perfect conditions for addiction to thrive

 Working from home can provide the perfect conditions for an addict’s dependency to thrive.
 First, it increases opportunity.
 As Victoria says: “It’s a lot easier to hide a problem when you’re at home than when you’re working in an office with people.”
 Second, the home can be “a triggering environment”, said Walton-Flynn.
 “A core symptom of using at a stage where the addiction is problematic is using in isolation, typically at home on your own,” she said.
-“That’s probably the most exacerbating factor of this: because that environment mimics their behaviour and addiction.”
+“That’s probably the most exacerbating factor of this: because that environment mimics their behavior and addiction.”

 For those who feel cut off from the world when working from home, this loneliness can have serious side-effects.
 “It’s so damaging, not just for enabling the addiction to flourish, but for the mental health that sits underneath all addictions, the shame, the isolation, the fear of being in the world, the fear of people,” said Walton-Flynn.